ebzzry/ebzzry.github.io/en/fkd/emacs-tips-2.md

 When your key bindings are not organized, it’s not easy to find what key did you bind to what.
 Fortunately, you have `bind-key`, which comes as part of `use-package`.

-An example would look like:
+An example usage of `bind-key` would look like:

 ```lisp
 (bind-keys